RichardAth/Projects/BigIntCalculator/readme.txt

 the program was converted from browser-based to a console window.
 The advantage is that it is somewhat faster, and the calculator part has been carefully tested.
-The disadvantage is that you have to download and build it.
+The disadvantage is that you have to download the source code and build it.
 In order to do that you need GMP or MPIR multi-precision library and the Boost multi-precision library.

 the following changes were made: